tizzo/Conductor/README.md

 added to the `completedActivities` array in the WorkflowState object and each of its specified outputs is activated making them eligible for processing.

+## Context ##

+Note: the word context is probably the most overloaded word in the Drupal ecosystem.
+Here "context" simply means some data relevant to the operation being performed.

+Most activities will need some data to work with and some activities may load additional data to be utilized by subsequent processes.
+To properly accomodate the anticipated context needs we will likely need to add named inputs and outputs for activities and allow them to specify what context they consume or expect.
+There is some question as to how we can allow multiple context items to move through the chain for later use.
+It is clear that a simple array is not sufficient for our requirements and we will likely need to make this system much more robust.

 ## Updating Conductor ##

 One question that needs to be answered for Conductor to be a viable option as the center